Mentoring For Young People

 Charity information: The Hive, Wirral Youth Zone

 The Youth Zone was created as a direct response to the identified need in the borough for young people (aged 8-19 or up to 25 with a disability or additional needs), to have “somewhere to go, something to do and someone to talk to” .
-The “Someone to talk to” aspect of this is at the heart of our mentoring project, as it would provide young people with dedicated mentors who can listen and support them with a wide variety of issues such as bullying, self-esteem and self-harm.
+With over 6000 members already, the “someone to talk to” aspect of this is at the heart of our mentoring project, as it will provide dedicated mentors who can listen to and support young people with a variety of issues such as bullying, self-esteem and self-harm.

 Through consultation with our existing membership we have already identified 30 young people in immediate need of mentoring.